fluentassertions/fluentassertions/Home.md

 **Ordering**

-Fluent Assertions will, by default, ignore the order of the items in the collections, regardless of whether the collection is at the root of the object graph or tucked away in a nested property.
+Fluent Assertions will, by default, ignore the order of the items in the collections, regardless of whether the collection is at the root of the object graph or tucked away in a nested property or field.
 If the order is important, you can override the default behavior with the following option:

 ```csharp
 orderDto.ShouldBeEquivalentTo(expectation, options => options.WithStrictOrdering());